Listen to Les McKeown read this blog post:

 All great patterns, as with all great truths, are transcendent.
 You’ll know you’ve found a pattern worth holding on to when you can see it has an immediate, intuitive and unforced application across disciplines.

-I knew I had something extraordinary in Predictable Success the day I realized it not only applied to business organizations, but not-for-profits, NGO’s, governments, church socials, soccer leagues and even relationships.
+I knew I had something extraordinary in the Predictable Success model the day I realized it not only applied to business organizations, but not-for-profits, NGO’s, governments, church socials, soccer leagues and even relationships.

 4. Find a left-brain hobby